quackduck/devzat/README.md

 [![asciicast](https://asciinema.org/a/477083.svg)](https://asciinema.org/a/477083?speed=3)

+<h3>Some Commands to get you started...</h3>
+Devzat has lots of cool fetures, games, and some secrets...
+Here are some basic commands to get you up and running!
+'''DevzatCMDs
+   =<user>   <msg>           DM <user> with <msg>
+   color     <color>         Change your name's color exit                      Leave the chat man       <cmd>           Get help for a specific command bell      on|off|all      ANSI bell on pings (on), never (off) or for every message (all) clear                     Clear the screen cd        #room|user      Join #room, DM user or run cd to see a list tz        <zone> [24h]    Set your IANA timezone (like tz Asia/Dubai) and optionally set 24h nick      <name>          Change your username pwd                     Show your current room id       <user>         Get a unique ID for a user (hashed key)
+'''
+Type CMDS in the chat to get the full list

 <h3>Self-host your own Devzat instance</h3>

 If you want to self host your own instance, you can grab basicly any LINUX/UNIX device with an internet connection and golang installed, and paste these commands in: